zoehneto/daumUSB2BLE/README.md

 * stop / restart RS232 interface via server
 * select gears
 * select program
-* toggle ERG / SIM Mode
 * toggle set Power / switch gears
 * toggle socket messages - key / raw / error

-## current features 0.5.6 beta
+## current features 0.6.4 BETA
+### common
 * advanced webserver with dashboard and log messages based on Bootstrap v4.1.3
 * apps recognize BLE (Bluetooth low energy) GATT FTM (Fitness machine) and CPC (Cycling power and cadence) service
-### in apps like ZWIFT / FULL GAZ
+### in ZWIFT
-* ERG mode is fully implemented (FTMS control point)
+* ERG mode is fully implemented (FTMS control point), can be switched in workouts via ZWIFT app.
-* SIM mode is fully implemented (FTMS control point & physics simulation)
+* SIM mode is fully implemented (FTMS control point) and physics simulation based on parameters send from ZWIFT and parameters input by the user - see section "launch"
-* use virtual gearbox of Daum bike to ride in SIM mode
+* use virtual gearbox and use Daum buttons and jog wheel to switch gears
 * use gpios (see gpio.js) to add hardware switches for more realistic ride and shifting experience, if not, use the jog wheel or +/- buttons on Daum ergobike 8008 TRS

 ### tested apps